How to Fix Constant Buffering on Disney Plus

 Unfortunately, some areas just don’t get a great internet connection.
 If your internet is running slow, you probably won’t be able to enjoy Disney+ through streaming.
 But fortunately, there is a workaround.
 Disney+ lets you download content to watch offline later.

-This workaround is great because you can download it on your mobile device while you have a faster connection, or you can download content with your slower connection (which may take a little while).
+This workaround is great because you can download it on your mobile device while you have a faster connection or download content with your slower connection (which may take a little while).
 When you’ve downloaded the content, you can see it on all of your streaming devices.

 All you need to do to download your favorite shows and movies is select something you want to watch.
 Tap on the download icon (an arrow with a line underneath it).
 Wait for it to download.
 Then, stream it as you please.